Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 8
-Access the website with the link : http://natas8.natas.labs.overthewire.org .
+Access the website with the link : http://natas8.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas8
+username : natas8 <br>
-password : a6bZCNYwdKqN5cGP11ZdtPg0iImQQhAB
+password : a6bZCNYwdKqN5cGP11ZdtPg0iImQQhAB  <br>

 This time we have again a form where we have to insert a secret code, let's click on the "view source code" link to understeand what is going on behind the scene,